s4b7r/cinola-pyiron-workflow/README.md

 4. Install Python requirements: The last tested environment is in `requirements-freeze.txt`.
 5. See `magnetic_monte_carlo-multishell.ipynb`.

+## Citation & Attribution

+If you use this software for an academic publication, please give proper attribution: This can be done by citing the code directly by the original author's full name (Simon Bekemeier) and its original GitHub URL: https://github.com/s4b7r/cinola-pyiron-workflow

 ## Ipython Notebooks in Git

 Remeber to put the following filter into the repo's config: